October 23, 2024

 Hoka Trail Code Review: my new favorite

 The new Hoka Trail Code GTX may be the Hoka we've been waiting for!?
-New for 2023, the Trail Code is lighter and more cushioned than the Hoka Anacapa Mid GTX, potentially making it Hoka's best hiking boot for day hikes.
-My early review of the new Hoka Trail Code GTX offers my thoughts on its support, weight, comfort, fit, traction, weather protection, and overall value.
-I reserve the right to change my mind, but this new hiking boot is rapidly becoming my favorite Hoka for hikers.
+New in 2023, the Trail Code is lighter and more cushioned than the Hoka Anacapa Mid GTX, potentially making it Hoka's best hiking boot for day hikes.
+I've hiked well over 100 miles in mine, so I'm in a strong position to review the support, weight, comfort, fit, traction, weather protection, and value of the newest HOKA hiking boot.

 Meet the new Hoka Trail Code GTX